Cuba Gooding Sr.: Personal life and death

 Gooding moved from the Bronx to southern California in the 1970s.
 Gooding and his wife, singer Shirley Gooding (née Sullivan) had three children: actors Cuba Gooding Jr., Omar Gooding, and actress April Gooding.
 He was also father to musician Tommy Gooding from a previous relationship.
 Gooding Sr. later became a minor actor himself.
 Gooding Sr. separated from his wife in 1974.
 In 1995, the Goodings remarried.

 In 2011, he had a residence in Rosarito Beach, Mexico where he performed at least one charity concert.
 He also had a residence in Flagler Beach, Florida.

 On April 20, 2017, one week before his 73rd birthday, Gooding was found dead in his vehicle while parked on a street in Woodland Hills, Los Angeles.
 CPR was performed by the fire department but they were unable to revive him.
-An autopsy determined he died of natural causes.
+Investigators reported that drug paraphernalia and several bottles of alcohol were found in the vehicle.
+The official cause of death was later ruled to be accidental, caused by acute intoxication from cocaine and alcohol, with underlying heart disease (hypertensive and atherosclerotic cardiovascular disease) listed as a contributing factor.

 He is interred at the Trinity Church Cemetery in Manhattan.